10 Best Tools for the DevOps Pro

 Version Control

 Earlier versions of version control systems included SCCS (source code control system) and SVN (subversion).
-Today, the most popular version control system is Git, a distributed version control system that allows you to maintain a local repository, as well as push changes to remote repositories.
+Today, the most popular version control system is Git, a distributed system that allows you to maintain a local repository and push changes to remote repositories.

 Several web-based services are available for hosting remote git repositories: